spyder-ide/spyder-line-profiler/README.rst

 This is a plugin to run the python `line profiler <http://pythonhosted.org/line_profiler/>`_ from within the `spyder <https://code.google.com/p/spyderlib/>`_ editor.

+The code is an adaptation of the profiler plugin integrated in `spyder <https://code.google.com/p/spyderlib/>`_.

 Install instructions
 --------------------